2013 conclave: Post-conclave events

-At 8:23 pm (20:23) local time, the Italian Conference of Bishops released a statement congratulating Cardinal Angelo Scola of Milan on his election as pope.
-A corrected statement was released at 9:09 pm (21:09).
-As cardinals described the voting process, carefully suppressing details so as not to violate their oath of secrecy, one offered this assessment, that "Scola might have won" and "is obviously qualified to be pope", but there was "a very strong bias against the Italians".
+At 20:23 CET, the Italian Conference of Bishops released a statement erroneously congratulating Cardinal Angelo Scola of Milan on his election as pope.
+A corrected statement was released at 21:09 CET.
+As cardinals described the voting process, carefully suppressing details so as not to violate their oath of secrecy, one offered this assessment that "Scola might have won" and "is obviously qualified to be pope", but there was "a very strong bias against the Italians".
 He added: "There was a sense that the Italians aren't up to the job anymore[sic].
 They used to be so good, but lately they seem to have lost control of things."
-Commentators nonetheless noted that the election of Bergoglio was favored by the fact that he was an Italian Argentinian and as such fitting multiple requirements that made him likely to have support from Italian cardinals looking for candidates outside of Europe.
+Commentators nonetheless noted that the election of Bergoglio was favoured by the fact that he was an Italian Argentine and as such fitting multiple requirements that made him likely to have support from Italian cardinals looking for candidates outside of Europe.

-Pope Francis celebrated his inauguration on 19 March and was installed as Bishop of Rome on 7 April.
+Pope Francis celebrated his inauguration on 19 March 2013 and was installed as Bishop of Rome on 7 April.

-NSA surveillance speculation
+Surveillance speculation

 In October 2013, the Italian weekly magazine Panorama claimed that the United States National Security Agency had targeted cardinals in the conclave for surveillance, including Cardinal Bergoglio.
 An NSA spokesperson denied this.

+Leaked results

+According to the Vatican expert Gerard O'Connell, in the book The Election of Pope Francis, this would have been the results of the ballots: